-1. Have a Fire Extinguisher
+1. Have a fire extinguisher

 To use a fire extinguisher properly, you need to know that not all fires require the use of an extinguisher.
 To extinguish a greasy and electric fire never use water.
 Use baking soda or pan covers instead.
 Very important, if you cannot handle a large fire do raise an alarm.

 This is for the sake of your kids.
 Children are very inquisitive and go the extra mile to satisfy their curiosity.
-You have to ensure no harm is placed at their reach.
+You have to ensure no harm is placed in their reach.
 Take a look at how producers and manufacturers are safety cautious for children.

-Every good or ingredient which requires the expertise of an adult are specifically tagged with caution; “do not put it at the reach of children”.
+Every good or ingredient which requires the expertise of an adult is specifically tagged with caution; “do not put it at the reach of children”.
 Therefore, one of the ways to ensure your children are safe from harmful items in the kitchen is to buy a child lock for your shelves, cabinets, oven, and kitchen doors.

-This not to say you should not let your children learn from your cooking.
+This is not to say you should not let your children learn from your cooking.
 In simple and careful ways your children can learn a lot of things from your cooking when you let them in.

 Cooking tactics involved in any kitchen require careful manipulation of the food.
 Frying is one of the kitchen activities you need extra caution.
 Safety when frying needs you to steer clear at least some inches away when placing your food items in the pan.

 There are many cases of skin accidents that were recorded as a result of not steering clear from the pan.
 The same safety tip applies to other food; for instance when stirring your pasta, you should use a slotted spoon for better reach.
 Trust you know there are a lot of spoons that serve specific purposes.

-Ever considered changing your wears because you are about to cook.
+Ever considered changing your wears because you are about to cook?
 The types of clothes and shoe covering you put on will determine your safety when cooking.
 Without a doubt, you know that aprons are the safest to wear.

 For flip-flops, wear one to protect yourself because you never can tell when a knife will drop and it will land on your toe.
 An alternative to flip-flops is to wear good sturdy shoes.